Michaela M. Conca

 AIA Continuing Education

-Her extensive public and private sector experience is in city planning and historic preservation.
+Her extensive public and private sector experience is in city planning as well as historic preservation.
 The focus of her career has been to promote memorable places and historical resources as catalysts for revitalization.
 This experience gives her a unique ability to leverage contextual urban design and preservation as an economic development tool for cities.
 Rupal’s professional experience as a regional planner for the South Florida Regional Planning Council and as a preservation plan reviewer for the City of Fort Lauderdale rounds off her position as a leader and planning consultant for cities and towns across the United States.

 Rupal is also a member of the Transportation Esthetics Review Committee of the Miami Dade MPO.
 Previously she served as a member of the Beautification Advisory Board of Miami Lakes Commissions and State Road 7 Collaborative.
-Rupal’s role is part of XCLENC Strategic Growth Plan to provide high quality, contextual design to both private and public sector clients.
+Rupal’s role is part of XCLENC’S Strategic Growth Plan to provide high quality, contextual design to both private and public sector clients.

 Chetan Shukla, XCLENC’S founding partner and Director states, “We look forward to her collaborative approach to urban design and her expertise on comprehensive solutions for crafting, masterplans, historic preservation, cultural and textual urbanism, urban infill, and neighborhood revitalization.